John Brennan (American football)

 John Carter Brennan (September 28, 1913 - March 1982) was an American professional football player.
 He played at the guard position for the University of Michigan from 1936 to 1938 and for the Green Bay Packers in 1939.

 Biography

-Early years
+Early life

 Brennan was born in Racine, Wisconsin, and attended Carl Schurz High School in the Irving Park neighborhood of Chicago, Illinois.
 Although he stood six feet, two inches and weighed 200 pounds, he was reportedly "the smallest man in his family in three generations."